 DOWNLOAD GIG PERFORMER® 4

-Gig Performer ® 4.5 is a free update for existing Gig Performer® 4.x users.
+Gig Performer ® 4.7 is a free update for existing Deskew Technologies Gig Performer® 4.x customers.
 Simply download the latest version and install it.
-Upgrades from Gig Performer 3 or earlier are available for a small fee, depending on the original purchase date.Click here to see pricing and to request your new Gig Performer® 4 upgrade license.
+Upgrades/crossgrades from Deskew Gig Performer 3 or earlier or from the PA GP4 Unlocked Edition are available.Click here to see pricing and to request your new Gig Performer® 4.7 upgrade license.

 Gig Performer is known for its user-friendly interface and ability to easily manage multiple plugins and effects